ChrisPolewiak/AzureSubscriptionVending/README.md

 Azure DevOps pipeline for automated subscription provisioning and placement within the Management Group hierarchy.

-> Note: This solution was prepared with AI assistance from GitHub Copilot and Claude Code.
+> Note: During development, AI tools (GitHub Copilot and Claude Code) were used to support research, drafting, and documentation, while architecture decisions, validation, and final implementation choices were made by the author.

 ## What it does